The Birthday Massacre: Violet (2004–2006)

-Walking With Strangers, Looking Glass, and Show and Tell (2007–2009)
+Walking with Strangers, Looking Glass, and Show and Tell (2007–2009)

 On January 1, 2007, a demo version of the song "Kill the Lights" was released for streaming on the band's Vampirefreaks profile, which remained for several years the number one ranked profile for the highest number of listeners.
 In June, the band announced it was working on a new record with Canadian producer and engineer Dave "Rave" Ogilvie and that Aslan was leaving to start a new project and that O.E would be returning to the lineup on bass duties.
 In August, the band began planning a new video to be directed again by Dan Ouellette.

 On September 11, 2007, the band released Walking with Strangers in North America, entering at No. 10 on the Billboard "Top Heatseekers" chart for September 29.
 The album was released in Europe on September 21 and in the UK on 22 October.
 Artwork was created by JUNO Award winner, Vincent Marcone of Johnny Hollow.
-In October and November, the band toured Europe and the U.K with German band Psycho Luna.
+In October and November, the band toured Europe with German band Psycho Luna, playing nineteen concerts across six countries, including headlining in Whitby and Vlissingen.

 Primary filming of the Looking Glass video took place February 10–11, 2008, directed by Ouellette.
-Extras were culled from The Birthday Massacre’s fan base and all 35 masks were handcrafted.
+Extras were culled from The Birthday Massacre's fan base and all 35 masks were handcrafted.
 The Looking Glass video was released on the band's official YouTube channel on April 1, 2008, and distributed as a video data file on the EP which was released in May 2008.
 It contained several remixes by electronic artists such as Dean Garcia, Jamie Miller and Dave Ogilvie.
 Beginning in June, the band embarked on a large American tour, opening up for Mindless Self Indulgence, and sharing shows with Julien-K, Fake Shark - Real Zombie!, London After Midnight and Combichrist.
 They would further tour America with bands Tub Ring, Hollowboy and Creature Feature.
 November 2008 also saw the band touring Australia for the first time.

 On May 5, 2009, the band released their Show And Tell CD, featuring 16 live tracks from their show in Hamburg, Germany, filmed at Knust, which occurred during their Walking With Strangers Tour in 2007.
 The DVD portion of the show was released on October 2, 2009, in Europe and in North America on February 9, 2010.
 During the summer of 2009, Chibi recorded vocals for former WWE Diva Katie Lea Burchill's entrance theme, "Hurt You".